 The raucous perfection of Stanley Kubrick’s A Clockwork Orange

-Kubrick’s brutal-surrealist adaptation of Anthony Burgess’s dystopian caper – now back in UK cinemas on re-release – is a boisterous and gaudy vindication of the director’s acclaimed perfectionism, argued Philip Strick in this feature-length take on the film from its first release.
+Kubrick’s brutal-surrealist adaptation of Anthony Burgess’s dystopian caper – now back in UK cinemas on re-release – is a boisterous and gaudy vindication of the director's acclaimed perfectionism, argued Philip Strick on its original release.

 That there is a basic incompatibility between clockworks and oranges would seem self-evident enough for reminders to be unnecessary.
 As writers of speculative fiction have frequent cause to comment, however, human nature is not disposed to accept the obvious.
 As long as there are oranges, there will be men with bright ideas on how to make them tick – and those with equally bright, if somewhat reactionary, ideas on how to leave them just as they are.